Grown American Superfood Review: Pros and Cons, Ingredients, Cost Comparison and Customer Complaints

-Also ahead is pros and cons, company information, customer complaints, if Grown American Superfood is a scam, what to watch out for and whether it is worth the price compared to its competitors.
+Also ahead are pros and cons, customer feedback and complaints, and if Grown American Superfood is worth the price compared to newer competitors.

 What Is Grown American Superfood?

-Grown American Superfood is a powdered health supplement made from over 30 USDA certified organic fruits, vegetables and sprouts.
-You can see it here in this 11.2 ounce resealable packet on Amazon with 30 servings of 8 grams.
+Grown American Superfood is a powdered supplement advertised on TV and made from 31 USDA certified organic fruits, vegetables, greens and sprouts.
+You can see it here in this resealable packet on Amazon with 28 servings of 9.35 grams.

-Many people appear to be confused by the proper name of this product, with online searchers looking for ‘American Grown Superfood ‘, ‘Grown in America Superfoods’ and even ‘Great American Superfood’.
+Many people appear to be confused by the proper name of this product, with online searchers looking for ‘American Grown Superfood ‘, ‘Grown in America Superfoods’ and many other variations.

-The company state on their website that all of the ingredients used in this superfood powder are organically produced in the USA and certified to be free of pesticides and other toxins.
-They also say that their product is vegan, gluten-free, soy-free, dairy-free and non-GMO.
+The company states on its website that all of the ingredients used in this superfood powder are organically produced in the USA and certified to be free of pesticides and other toxins.
+They also say that the product is vegan, gluten-free, soy-free, dairy-free and non-GMO.

 Grown American Superfood is heavily promoted by Dr. Kellyann Petrucci (M.S, N.D.), a well-known American naturopathic physician and nutritionist who has written best-selling books, such as ‘The Bone Broth Diet’ and appeared on television shows like Doctor Oz.